ucsb-cs24/w22/_info/syllabus.md

 * Programming assignments: 20%.
 Check the instructions on top of each assignment for collaboration policy.
 Some assignments may be completed in pairs.

 * Midterm: 20% of overall score.
-Lowest quiz will be dropped.

 * Final Exam: 30% of overall score.
 You will need to achieve a passing grade (70%) with integrity on the final exam to pass the course.